 - Overall evening out

-How to Trim Your Beard for a Defined Neckline
+How to Trim a Beard Neckline?

 A poor job of defining your neckline will ruin the look of an attractive beard.